GovInTheOpen/GitBook-Documents/README.md

 ## Similar Organizations

 * [Harvard Civic Analytics Network](http://datasmart.ash.harvard.edu/news/article/civic-analytics-network-members-881) - Inspiration for OGC.
 CAN has a much broader focus and just a few US cities are involved.
 OGC should have more cities, states, countries and is focused on code projects.
+* [Code for America](https://www.codeforamerica.org/) - Helped create the OGC by pushing for tech talent and skills inside of government with brigades and open source.
+Many OGC members came from CfA.
+Big difference is that OGC may work on sensitive data or internal systems integrations that can't be made public, though CfA can still be part of the efforts.

 ---